auqibyousuf/DrBaigsClinic/AUTHENTICATION_GUIDE.md

 3. **Cookie Verification**
    - Every API request checks: `Does the cookie match CMS_AUTH_TOKEN?`
-   - If YES → You're authorized ✅
+   - If YES → User is authorized ✅
    - If NO → Access denied ❌

 ### Why This Works